• News

 Basic Philosophy on Corporate Governance

 VECTOR INC. believes that increasing the efficiency and soundness of management and building a fair and highly transparent management system are essential for achieving stable growth and development.
-In particular, strengthening corporate governance is regarded as a critical management issue for the Company, which handles new information on the products and services of client companies.
+In particular, strengthening corporate governance is regarded as a critical management issue for the Company, as we handle new information on the products and services of client companies.
 These efforts are reviewed as required to boost their effectiveness.

 Status of Management Control System